 Realizing that the Village must place itself in a position to maintain its streets in order to remain a viable vibrant community and attract quality development, the Board discussed various options to better maintain roads.
 Additionally, recognizing that the Village needs to take care of itself due to the uncertainty of grants or state funding, the Board made the decision to create an Infrastructure Improvement Program.

 This Program will result in streets with improved pavement quality and a prolonged lifespan.
-While it was not an easy decision as to how to fund the Program the Board ultimately decided on a monthly fee to begin on September 1, 2017.
+While it was not an easy decision as to how to fund the Program the Board ultimately decided on a monthly fee.
 The Board recognized that to truly make a difference the additional funding is necessary, however, the desire was to not unduly burden residents.
 The fee has been established at the same level as the reduced refuse cost ($5.59), resulting in no net change in a household’s monthly utility bill.
 One could say that the savings gained in refuse collection will be recycled into our saving streets.

 If you have a comment or concern please feel free to call the Public Works Department at 630/391-7230 or email us at firstname.lastname@example.org.
 Additional information on the program and can be found here.